dulingo

 Prague’s labyrinth of cobblestone streets and hidden courtyards entices visitors, encouraging the curious explorers to venture further.
 If you wish to travel to destinations farther afield, flights from Prague connect to cities all over Europe.

-High-Quality Education and Numerous Unique Programs
+Numerous Unique Study Programs

 There are over 1,000 English-taught degree programs available in both public and private universities.
 From medicine to architecture, Prague offers a diverse range of courses across some of the continent’s best universities.